julelang/manual/src/memory/mutability.md

 In the example above, an immutable trait contains a mutable type `&Circle`.
 We can get this by casting and change the result of the `area` method by changing the `r` field.
 This is because the `&Circle` instance it stores has interior mutability.

 ## Cloning
 You may need to have deep copies for various reasons (for example assigning mutable struct in immutable variable to mutable variable).
 You can use the built-in `clone` function to do this.
 The `clone` function only supports some data types as input.
-To find out about them, you can refer to the [relevant documents](/std/builtin).

 Cloning supported types and copy methods:
 - Numeric Types\